Code-Institute-Submissions/the-band-website/README.md

 ### Content

-•	The text for the main content and for each band member on this project was obtained from the Biography website.
+•	The text for the main content and for each band member on this project was obtained from the <a href="https://www.biography.com/people/freddie-mercury-9406228">Biography</a> website.

-•	Freddie Mercury picture as obtained from   1stdibs website.
+•	Freddie Mercury picture as obtained from  <a href="https://www.1stdibs.co.uk/art/photography/black-white-photography/david-plastik-freddie-mercury-singing-on-stage-fine-art-print/id-a_2598821/">1stdibs</a> website.

-•	Brain May picture was obtained from WordPress website
+•	Brain May picture was obtained from <a href="https://queenphotos.wordpress.com/2013/10/09/brian-i-want-it-all/">WordPress</a> website.

-•	Roger Taylor picture was obtained from Last.fm website
+•	Roger Taylor picture was obtained from <a href="https://www.last.fm/music/Roger+Taylor/+images/a376cb34c7764af086178acaf923e11d">Last.fm</a> website.

-•	John Deacon picture was obtained from Pinterest website.
+•	John Deacon picture was obtained from <a href="https://www.pinterest.co.uk/pin/468726273694533332/">Pinterest</a> website.

 ### Media

 •	The video and audio was obtained from YouTube

-•	The JQuery smooth scrolling code when clicking on navigation menu was obtained from Ray Villalobos planetoftheweb.
+•	The JQuery smooth scrolling code when clicking on navigation menu was obtained from <a href="https://github.com/planetoftheweb">Ray Villalobos planetoftheweb.</a>

 •	The JQuery toggle panel code in the band section was obtained from Chris converse on Lynda.com